Fulton surface-to-air recovery system: Later use

 The Fulton system was used from 1965 to 1996 on several variants of the C-130 Hercules including the MC-130s and HC-130s.
 It was also used on the C-123 Provider.

 Despite the apparent high-risk nature of the system, only one fatal accident occurred in 17 years of use.
 On 26 April 1982, SFC Clifford Wilson Strickland was picked up by a Lockheed MC-130 Combat Talon of the 7th Special Operations Squadron at CFB Lahr, Germany, during Flintlock 82 exercise, using the Fulton STARS recovery system, but fell to his death due to a failed bushing at the top of the left yoke pivot bolt.

 The increased availability of long-range helicopters such as the MH-53 Pave Low, HH-60 Pave Hawk, and MH-47 Chinook, and the V-22 Osprey tilt-rotor aircraft, all with aerial refueling capability, caused this system to be used less often.
 In September 1996, the Air Force Special Operations Command ceased maintaining the capability to deploy this system.

 In popular culture

 The Skyhook has been featured in a number of films and video games.
 It was seen in the 1965 James Bond film Thunderball, where James Bond and his companion Domino Derval are rescued at sea by a modified Boeing B-17 equipped with the Fulton system at the end of the movie.
-In 1968, it was used in the John Wayne movie The Green Berets to spirit a VC officer to South Vietnam.
+In 1968, it was used in the John Wayne movie The Green Berets to fly a VC officer to South Vietnam.

 The Skyhook system was also featured in the 2008 film The Dark Knight.
 First mentioned by Lucius Fox as a means of re-boarding an aircraft without its landing, the system is attached to a Lockheed L-100 Hercules.

-A somewhat fictionalized interpretation of the Skyhook forms a core gameplay mechanic in Metal Gear Solid V: The Phantom Pain.
+In video games, the Skyhook can be seen in I.G.I.-2: Covert Strike where a C-130 extracts the protagonist connected with a weather balloon.
+The system is briefly mentioned during a conversation in Metal Gear Solid 3: Snake Eater, and a heavily fictionalized interpretation of the Skyhook forms a core gameplay mechanic in Metal Gear Solid: Peace Walker, and Metal Gear Solid V: The Phantom Pain.
+More realistic depictions can be found in PUBG: Battlegrounds, Payday 2, Battlefield 4, Call of Duty: Modern Warfare, and its sequel, Call of Duty: Modern Warfare III.